henrywu2019/BentoML/README.md

 ## Introduction

-BentoML provides APIs for defining a prediction service, a servable model so to speak, which includes the trained ML model itself, plus its pre-processing, post-processing code, input/output specifications and dependencies.
-Here's what a simple prediction service look like in BentoML:
+Kappa provides APIs for defining a prediction service, a servable model so to speak, which includes the trained ML model itself, plus its pre-processing, post-processing code, input/output specifications and dependencies.
+Here's what a simple prediction service look like in Kappa:

 ```python